+Displaying the Buy/Sell Signals:

-To display the Buy/Sell Signals, click on the Program Options and select the Indicator from either My Default Settings or Current Chart Settings.
-Next, select the drop-down menu for Show Buy/Sell Arrows and select either Show Always or Only When Indicator is Visible to view the buy/sell signals.
+- Click on the Program Options and select the Indicator from either My Default Settings or Current Chart Settings. - Select the drop-down menu for Show Buy/Sell Arrows and select either "Show Always" or "Only When Indicator is Visible" to view the buy/sell signals.

+Removing Buy/Sell Signals:

-Removing Buy/Sell signals from chart: click on the Program Options and select the Indicator from either My Default Settings or Current Chart Settings.
-Next, select the drop-down menu for Show Buy/Sell Arrows and select Never Show Arrows.
+- Click on the Program Options and select the Indicator from either My Default Settings or Current Chart Settings. - Select the drop-down menu for Show Buy/Sell Arrows and select "Never Show Arrows".

-See Program Options section to view individual Indicator setting details.
+See the Program Options section to view individual Indicator details.